untitaker/html5gum/README.md

 * `html5gum` **does not** generally qualify as a browser-grade HTML *parser* as per the WHATWG spec.
 This can change in the future.

-With those caveats in mind, `html5gum` can pretty much parse any syntactical mess that browsers can, because that's what a tokenizer does.
+With those caveats in mind, `html5gum` can pretty much ~parse~ _tokenize_ anything that browsers can.

 ## The `Emitter` trait